earaujoassis/watchman/README.md

 communication between GitHub and your server.
 It's not a serious problem because no sensitive data is transmitted if you're working with public repositories; but you should avoid this if you plan to use it with a private repository.

-Future implementations should expand the possibilities to watch several repositories and secure the communication between GitHub and the Webhook endpoint.

 ## Watchman Expiry